 The substitute shortage has also grown so dire that the New Mexico National Guard is filling in when full-time teachers miss time—which is mandatory in the instance of COVID-19 exposure.

-LOR ultimately made a nearly $9,000 grant to create the first recharge room at Taos High School in November 2021 and is supporting the creation of similar spaces at five other schools in the coming months.“ At a time when educators are working in such a high stress environment, we were happy to support the staff in their efforts to re-energize, relax, play games like 겜블시티, and bring their best back to the classrooms,” Struck says.
+LOR ultimately made a nearly $9,000 grant to create the first recharge room at Taos High School in November 2021 and is supporting the creation of similar spaces at five other schools in the coming months.“ At a time when educators are working in such a high stress environment, we were happy to support the staff in their efforts to re-energize, relax, play games and bring their best back to the classrooms,” Struck says.

 The recharge rooms are in line with national recommendations from RAND and Hanover Research that school districts focus on creating wellness support systems for staff.
 “Already, the recharge rooms have really brought people together to plan for creating a comfortable and relaxing space,” Grace says.
 “People have shifted in their interactions and slowed down.
 It’s allowed us to care for each other differently than we were used to in a school with over 800 people onsite each day.”